microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 > [!IMPORTANT]
 > Update your vcpkg tool to the latest release.
 Additionally, enable [debug output](#debug-output) for comprehensive error logs.

-If you are using a NuGet binary source, the complete error message is:
+If you are utilizing a NuGet binary source, the error message reads:
 ```
 Pushing NuGet to {url} failed.
 Use --debug for more information.
 ```

-If you are using a NuGet config binary source, the complete error message is:
+If you are utilizing a NuGet config binary source, the error message reads:
 ```
 Pushing NuGet config to {url} failed.
 Use --debug for more information.
 ```

-An error occurred while vcpkg was invoking the NuGet command line to push NuGet packages to a feed.
+This error arises when vcpkg attempts and fails to use the NuGet command line to upload packages to a NuGet feed.

-### Cause 1: The user lacks write permissions.
+### Cause 1: Insufficient user write permissions
 <!--
 Steps to reproduce:
 1. Create a NuGet Feed